AlchemistSimulator/Alchemist/src/main/hugo/content/howtos/simulation/cognitive/_index.md

 ### Physical pedestrians

 Physical pedestrians are capable of pushing and bumping into each other.
-To express those physical interactions use a {{%api package=model.interfaces.properties class=PhysicalPedestrian %}} property.
+To express those physical interactions use a
+{{% api package=model.interfaces.properties class=PhysicalPedestrian %}}
+property.

 ### Physical steering strategies